Fed puts European banks on notice to improve U.S. controls

-The setback could limit dividend payments the U.S. arms can make to parent groups.
-Its main impact is likely to be to force banks to beef up internal controls and risk identification and management -- potentially spending hundreds of millions of dollars to do so.
+The setback could limit dividend payments the U.S. arms can make to parent groups, but its main impact is likely to jolt banks into beefing up areas such as internal controls and risk identification and management - potentially spending hundreds of millions of dollars to do so.

 “This capital planning is not just for now, it’s for the future.
 It’s looking more at their sustainable business model and over time how they define the process and make it documented,” said Sven Ludwig, senior vice president of risk and analytics for EMEA at software and technology services firm SunGard.